Russia's war on Ukraine latest: Russian forces press attacks in east | Headlines

 - Ukraine

-Russian forces are pressing attacks in Ukraine's eastern Donetsk region, focusing on two cities and pounding Ukrainian positions with air strikes and artillery barrages, Kyiv said on Monday.
-BATTLEFIELD

-* The Russian-installed head of Donetsk said Russian forces controlled more than 75% of the besieged city of Bakhmut. * Russia said it has destroyed a depot containing 70,000 tonnes of fuel near the southeastern Ukrainian city of Zaporizhzhia.
+* Ukraine's military reported continued Russian strikes, with the heaviest fighting still focused on two cities in the Donetsk region - Bakhmut and Avdiivka. * Russia has destroyed a depot containing 70,000 tonnes of fuel near the southeastern Ukrainian city of Zaporizhzhia, the Russian defence ministry said.

-* Russia and Ukraine carried out a major prisoner swap, with 106 Russian captives being freed in exchange for 100 Ukrainians. * Reuters could not verify the battlefield reports.
+* Russia plans to overhaul its air defence forces after gaining new experience in the war in Ukraine and will also bolster its air defences to counter Finland's accession to NATO, a commander in Russia's aerospace forces said. * Reuters could not verify the battlefield reports.

-LEAKED DOCUMENTS * Ukraine has been forced to amend some military plans ahead of a much-vaunted counter-offensive due to a leak of classified U.S. documents, CNN reported.
+LEAKED DOCUMENTS * Ukraine has been forced to amend some of its military plans ahead of a much-vaunted counter-offensive due to a leak of classified U.S. documents, CNN reported on Monday, citing a source close to Ukrainian President Volodymyr Zelenskiy.

-* Some Western security experts and U.S. officials suspect the highly classified military and intelligence documents may have been leaked by someone from the United States.
-DIPLOMACY, POLITICS
+* Some Western security experts and U.S. officials suspect that highly classified military and intelligence documents that appeared online, with details ranging from Ukraine's air defences to Israel's Mossad spy agency, may have been leaked by someone from the United States.
+POPE'S EASTER MESSAGE

-* Facing up to a quarter of a century in jail on treason charges he denies, Kremlin critic Vladimir Kara-Murza told a Moscow court his trial recalled one of Josef Stalin's show trials in the 1930s and said he had done nothing wrong. * The U.S. government will seek to rally allies this week to ratchet up economic pressure on Russia and shore up support for Kyiv, a top U.S. Treasury official is to say.
+* Pope Francis appeared to ask Russians to seek the truth about their country's invasion of Ukraine in his Easter message to the world.
+CHILDREN

+* More than 30 children were reunited with their families in Ukraine this weekend after a long operation to bring them back home from Russia or Russian-occupied Crimea, where they had been taken from areas occupied by Russian forces during the war.
+DIPLOMACY, TRADE

-* Ukraine is seeking a visit by Indian Prime Minister Narendra Modi, believing it should be more involved in resolving the war. * President Alexander Lukashenko said Belarus needs guarantees that Russia will defend the country "like its own territory" in the event of attack, state-owned BelTA reported.
+* President Alexander Lukashenko said Belarus needs guarantees that Russia will defend the country "like its own territory" in the event of external attack, state-owned BelTA reported.
+He also met Russian Defence Minister Sergei Shoigu in the Belarusian capital Minsk. * Russia threatened to bypass a U.N.-brokered grain deal unless obstacles to its farm exports were removed, while talks in Turkey agreed that removal of barriers was needed to extend the agreement beyond next month.

-QUOTES "The enemy (Russia) switched to so-called scorched earth tactics from Syria.
-It is destroying buildings and positions with air strikes and artillery fire." - Colonel General Oleksandr Syrskyi, commander of Ukraine's ground forces, on the situation in Bakhmut.

-"The Russians have turned Avdiivka into a total ruin ... around 1,800 people remain in Avdiivka, all of whom risk their lives every day." - Pavlo Kyrylenko, Donetsk's regional governor, of attacks on the city of Avdiivka.
-"You and I know that there is in fact a tendency to always blame everything on Russia.
-It is, in general, a disease." - Kremlin spokesman Dmitry Peskov on leak of U.S. intelligence documents.

 IN-DEPTH STORIES * ANALYSIS-Western curbs on Russian oil products redraw global shipping map